HHS/OPRE-OPS/docs/adr/004-use-postgresql-for-database.md

 ## Options Considered

-We consider a few factors when we pick a database:
+We considered a few factors when we pick a database:
 - since the data is relational, we need a relational database
 - cost of owning
 - recommended solutions from [TTS Engineering Practices](https://engineering.18f.gov/)